 - Was the landscape architect amenable to correcting mistakes, if any, at the end of the makeover?

 Receiving answers to such questions could be your first lead in your quest to hire a landscape architect.
-Don't underestimate the importance of "personality" questions.
-Remember, you're going to be seeing so much of these people that, after a while, you'll have to remind yourself they're not family members!
+Don't underestimate the importance of personality questions.
+Remember, you're going to be seeing so much of these people that, after a while, you may have to remind yourself they're not family members.

-If your neighbor knows a friend of a friend who once had a bad experience with this particular landscape architect, your neighbor will probably be more than happy to pass the word along.
-People love to share disaster stories.
+Bad reviews are just as vital to the decision process.
+Fortunately, if a landscape architect deserves bad reviews, there's usually a good chance you'll hear about it.
+It's just human nature: If word of mouth spreads fast, then tales of woe spread like wildfire.
+If your neighbor knows a friend of a friend who once had a bad experience with this particular landscape architect, your neighbor will probably be more than happy to pass the word along. people love to share disaster stories.

 This whole process of finding a landscape architect should begin well in advance of the date you project for the start of the makeover.
-Remember, successful professionals are often booked well in advance, and landscape architects are no exception.
-Begin doing the foot work the year before you expect to see a shovel first break ground.
+Successful professionals are often booked well in advance.
+Landscape architects are no exception.
+Begin doing the footwork the year before you expect to see a shovel first break ground.
 Landscape architects may be least accessible for interviews during the summer, their busy time.

 Finding a landscape architect through the grapevine is probably the ideal.
 But what if word of mouth yields no leads?
-Well, the Web increasingly provides a nice alternative.
+Well, the internet increasingly provides a nice alternative.

-Whether you find landscape architects through the grapevine or through the Web, your next step will be to telephone them.
-Draw up a list of questions ahead of time.
+Before you get in touch, draw up a list of questions.
 The questions should reflect what you want to see a landscape architect achieve in your yard.
-Trust your instincts as you reflect upon such a telephone interview afterwards:
+Trust your instincts afterward.

 - Was the representative courteous and informative?